Our History

 2022

-After around a year and a half of operating virtually, Cheer DC was excited to return to in-person practices & performances for the 2021-2022 season perform at its first Capital Pride since 2019.
+After a year and a half of operating virtually, Cheer DC returned to in-person practices & performances, performing at its first Capital Pride since 2019.